finom/use-change/README.md

 ### `Context`

 React context used for the store provider.
-You can use `Context` with `useContext` to get store without importing it.
+You can use `Context` with `React.useContext` to get store without importing it.

 ```ts
 import React, { useContext } from 'react';